- Gorgeous ash wood design hand-made in a small factory in Rhode Island

 At best, the footpad is pretty much tolerable.
 But we’re not just looking for tolerable here.
 We’re looking for the same excellent quality the WaterRower brand is known for.
 You won’t find that, however, in the flimsy plastic footpad that makes it look as if it was put there as an afterthought.

-The edges of the footrest could need some refining, since most people find them sharp and too uncomfortable for barefoot rowing.
-Even if you’re rowing with shoes—which we strongly recommend you do on the WaterRower if you don’t want the footrest to cut into your heels or create ugly blisters—you’ll find that the heel rests won’t even cup your shoes nicely.
+The edges of the footrest could need some refining since most people find them sharp and too uncomfortable for barefoot rowing.
+Even if you’re rowing with shoes—which I strongly recommend you do on the WaterRower if you don’t want the footrest to cut into your heels—you’ll find that the heel rests won’t even cup your shoes nicely.
 You’ll probably have some moments when your shoes get stuck inside the heel rests.

-We'd also like to see a better system for adjusting the footpad.
-WaterRower says the footpad can accommodate all foot sizes from small the extremely large (think sixe 25).
+I’d also like to see a better system for adjusting the footpad.
+WaterRower says the footpad can accommodate all foot sizes from small to extremely large (think size 25).
 However, you’ll have to fiddle around a bit with the adjustment button before you find an adequately comfortable position for your feet.
-It’s just something you have to deal with if different people use the WaterRower, though it becomes less of an annoyance once you find the right adjustment for your shoe size.
+It’s just something you have to deal with if different people use the WaterRower, though I think it becomes less of an annoyance once you find the right adjustment for your shoe size.

-It’s an extremely minor quibble.
-For most people, these probably won’t matter much.
+It’s a minor quibble, yes.
+For some people, these probably won’t matter much.
 After all, the WaterRower wouldn’t have become so popular if people were so miffed about the footpad.
 Still, it’s definitely one of those things WaterRower should start thinking about if they want to keep their edge.

 The WaterRower Natural is accompanied by the Series 4 Performance Monitor.
-It is, at best, a decent monitor that gives you the basic information you need when tracking your workout information.
+It is, at best, an okay monitor that gives you the basic information you need when tracking your workout information.

 It’s not as fancy and doesn’t provide the same comprehensive stats as the Performance Monitor 5, which is the Concept2’s selling point.
 Most elite athletes and professional rowers make their buying purchase based on this one aspect alone.